bharatcons/wazzup-love-bot/README.md

 - Built with React, TypeScript, and Vite
 - Uses Supabase for real-time database and authentication
+- Integrates with the Contact Picker API for accessing phone contacts
 - Responsive design for both desktop and mobile devices
 - PWA-capable for installation on mobile devices